qkzk/fm/development.md

   - [x] use menu window & existant methods for need confirmation which use "flagged files".
   - [x] other modes: len, index, next, prev, pgup, pgdown, click (event action)
 - [ ] FEAT PLUGIN: replace float term by something else ? see reddit
-- [ ] color search results in display & tree
+- [x] color search results in display & tree
+- [x] FIX: right click shouldn't do anything in fuzzy finding

 - **NO MORE FEATURES** it's enough for v0.2.1
   - [ ] read every commit